History of Oregon in Timeline

 2000: Oregon's population in 2000

-2001: Recession and Dot-Com Bust Hit Region Hard
+2001: Recession and Dot-Com Bust

-January 2002: Weyerhaeuser Acquires Willamette Industries
+January 2002: Weyerhaeuser's acquisition of Willamette Industries

-2002: Joey Harrington's "Orygun" stickers
+2002: Joey Harrington distributes "Orygun" stickers

-2002: Oregon Voters Approve Minimum Wage Increase
+2002: Minimum Wage Increase Approved

-In the 2002 general election, Oregon voters approved a ballot measure to automatically increase the state minimum wage each year according to inflationary changes, as measured by the consumer price index (CPI).
+In the 2002 general election, Oregon voters approved a ballot measure to increase the state minimum wage automatically each year according to inflationary changes, as measured by the consumer price index (CPI).

 2003: Oregon's GDP rank